February 2nd 1943: Battle of Stalingrad ends

 On this day in 1948, President Harry S. Truman signed Executive Order 9981 to abolish racial discrimination in the military.
 This led to the desegregation of the military.
 Full civil desegregation in the United States did not begin until after the 1954 Supreme Court ruling in Brown v.
 Board of Education which ruled segregation unconstitutional.

 June 6th 1944: D-Day

-On this day in 1944, the D-Day landings begin on the beaches of Normandy as part of the Allied ‘Operation Overlord’; this was the largest amphibious military operation in history.
+On this day in 1944, the D-Day landings began on the beaches of Normandy as part of the Allied ‘Operation Overlord’.
+It was the largest amphibious military operation in history.
 155,000 Allied troops landed in France and quickly broke through the Atlantic Wall and pushed inland.
 In charge of the operation was General Dwight Eisenhower and leading the ground forces was General Bernard Montgomery.
 It was a decisive Allied victory and a key moment in the Second World War as the Allies gained some ground on the continent following the fall of France to the Nazis in 1940.

 “You are about to embark upon the great crusade, toward which we have striven these many months.”

 - Eisenhower’s message to the Allied Expeditionary Force